 Tour guides and travel agents have grown to love Annapurna over the years.
 Known for its delicious food, Annapurna specializes in South Indian cuisine.
 Even though the food may be a bit expensive, it compensates for the quality of food offered.
 Though it’s a multi cuisine restaurant, we recommend you try the south indian food here.

-5. Food trucks at Marina Park Location: Marina Park
+5. Food trucks

 Marina Park is a great place to catch the sunset.
 Renovated recently, it’s the ideal place for kids and for family enjoyment.
 There are a lot of snacks available on Food trucks, namely Happy Belly, which serve delicious food and is quite popular among tourists.
 After the visit to Marina Park is completed, lots of tourists visit these food trucks for light snacks and drinks that are very tasty.

-6. Icy Spicy Location: Island Arcade, Junglighat
+Location: Island Arcade, Junglighat

 If you vegetarians are feeling left out so far on this list, this place has come to your rescue!
 Icy Spicy is undoubtedly the best vegetarian restaurant in Andaman.
 It boasts a wide variety of choices in its North Indian food, Chinese, freshly made pizzas, pasta, and even mocktails!
 What started as a family business has now blossomed into a well-established restaurant.